 At a distance of 2 km from Jaisalmer Railway Station, the Jain Temples are one of the oldest temples in Jaisalmer which are situated inside the Jaisalmer Fort complex.
 These Jain temples are the most important religious attractions in Jaisalmer.

-Chandraprabhu temple is dedicated to the eighth tirthankar and is the first temple to be entered.
+Chandraprabhu temple is dedicated to the eighth tirthankara and is the first temple to be entered while part of Jaisalmer sightseeing tour.
 It was built in 1509 and features fine sculpture in the mandapa, the intensely sculpted pillars of which form a series of toranas.
 To the right of Chandraprabhu is the tranquil Rishabdev temple, with fine sculptures around the walls, protected by glass cabinets and pillars beautifully sculpted with apsaras and gods.

-Behind Chandraprabhu temple is Parsvanath temple and is dedicated to Jain tirthankar Sri Parsvanath.
-A door to the south leads to small Shitalnath, dedicated to the 10th tirthankar, whose image is composed of eight precious metals.
+Behind Chandraprabhu temple is Parsvanath temple and is dedicated to Jain tirthankara Sri Parsvanath.
+A door to the south leads to small Shitalnath, dedicated to the 10th tirthankara, whose image is composed of eight precious metals.
 A door in the northern wall leads to the enchanting, dim chamber of Sambhavanth.
 Kunthanath Temple is the most famous of seven temples in the fort complex.
 The Kunthanath temple is almost a replica of the temple in Hastinapur, which is the birthplace of Lord Kunthanath.
-The architecture and intricate carvings of the temple is the main draw here.
+The architecture and intricate carvings of the temple are the main draw here.

 Timings: 5 AM to 12 PM